 Can I shape a surfboard from Moda Core myself?

 Yes!
-In fact, we're hosting a DIY Soft Surfboard Workshop at MakerPlace in San Diego at 9am on June 10, 2017.
+In fact, we host DIY Soft Surfboard Workshops at MakerPlace in San Diego.
+The next one is on August 19, 2017.
 We'll guide you through designing and shaping your own Moda Core by discussing how variable rocker affects surfboard design, and sharing what's worked for us and what hasn't.
+With each workshop, the community and knowledge base around variable-rocker grows, so there are always interesting ideas to learn about and discuss.

 Wait, no fiberglass?